peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 ### Subtract
     public EFloat Subtract​(int intValue)
-Subtracts an arbitrary-precision integer from this arbitrary-precision integer.
+Subtracts a 32-bit signed integer from this arbitrary-precision binary floating-point number and returns the result.
+The exponent for the result is the lower of this arbitrary-precision binary floating-point number's exponent and the other 32-bit signed integer's exponent.

 **Parameters:**